robmllze/xyz_pod/README.md

 - [ ] Improve integration with ValueNotifier and ChangeNotifier.
 - [ ] Write Flutter tests for each feature.
 - [ ] Add comments where absent.
+- [ ] Consider changing Pod to extend ChangeNotifer and implementing ValueListenable directly instead of ValueNotifier.
 - [ ] Improve comments.
 - [ ] Improve file structure.
 - [ ] Write a manual.